Skip to content

 • That it does not block guest check-in if your subscription lapses, so guests can still complete their part during any administrative hiccup on your side.

 RegistroViajero ticks all seven.
 Try it for 15 days without a credit card.
 The full flow can be set up in an afternoon.
+If you’re weighing us against the market leader, we wrote an honest Chekin comparison and a comparison of guest registration apps.

 Connecting your PMS or channel manager to SES.HOSPEDAJES